-Schedule: AME 21/18 2-week baseline period, L-7 days continuously until R+7 days.
+Example Schedule based on 180-day ISS mission: AME L- 21/18 m, 2-week baseline period, L-7 days continuously until R+7 days.
 Analog data will be discussed at the weekly PMC with the Crew Surgeon.
 Other data, if available, will be downloaded periodically on a just-in-time basis for operational crewmember and Crew Surgeon use.